 You can apply two types of rules with Skip Logic:

 If you set rules on answers within a question then you can direct participants to pages based on what answer they select.
 We have many question types available but Skip Logic can only be used with “closed questions”.
 This is where only one single answer can be selected.
 Such questions are: Multiple Choice with Single Selection, Drop-Down List, Rating & Net Promoter Score (NPS).

 When the participant navigates next, instead of going to the next page, they will be taken to the page you have selected.
 In cases where there is a rule on the page and a rule on a question within that page, if there is a match with the question-rule, it will override the page’s rule.
 Rules on pages only apply if there is no matching rule in a question.

 Below you can see a quick animation of Skip Logic in action.
 In this example we have 3 pages.
 The first page asks the participant if they like cats.
 If they select “Yes” they are taken directly to page 3, skipping page 2 which asks why they don’t like cats:

 Redirect your participants using Skip Logic

 When this option is selected, you will be able to specify a URL.
 When the participant selects the answer you applied the rule to, they will be redirected to that URL.
-This makes participant screening extremely easy to implement and is also useful to you if you are using a panel provider to reach your participants, as they will more than likely provide you with links to use, such as “screen-out”, “quota full”, “complete” etc.
+This makes for example participant screening extremely easy to implement and is also useful to you if you are using a panel provider to reach your participants, as they will more than likely provide you with links to use, such as “screen-out”, “quota full”, “complete”, etc.